Generic Name: Mycophenolate Mofetil Oral Suspension (mye koe FEN oh late MOE fe til)

 - Bleeding, holes, and ulcers in the GI (gastrointestinal) tract have happened with mycophenolate mofetil oral suspension.
 Sometimes, people have had to go to the hospital.
 Talk with the doctor.

-- This medicine may cause loose stools (diarrhea).
-If you get loose stools (diarrhea), talk with your doctor about ways to lower this effect.
+- This medicine may cause diarrhea.
+If you get diarrhea, talk with your doctor about ways to lower this effect.
 Do not stop taking mycophenolate mofetil oral suspension without talking with your doctor.

 - If you are 65 or older, use mycophenolate mofetil oral suspension with care.
 You could have more side effects.